 Survey timing: It should be noted that the 2019 industry surveys were undertaken in June for the 3-12 nm survey and April for the 0-3 nm survey.
-The 2020 and 2022 surveys were undertaken entirely in April (with 1 survey day in May for 2020) and the 2021 survey in May.
-It is acknowledged that the discrepancy in survey timing (up to 2 months difference in the 3-12 data) may have an effect on comparative inter-annual size-data, since scallops sampled in 2019 had an additional 2 months growth prior to measurement.
+The 2020 and 2022 surveys were undertaken entirely in April (with 1 survey day in May for 2020), the 2021 survey in May and the 2023 survey in May/June.
+It is acknowledged that the discrepancy in survey timing (up to 3 months difference in the 3-12 data) may have an effect on comparative inter-annual size-data, since scallops sampled in June had an additional 2-3 months growth prior to measurement than those surveyed in April.
 In addition, the survey is conducted a variable number of months (between 5 and 7) prior to the start of the fishing season.
 Size-data has not however been adjusted to account for this growth due to the spatial-temporal complexity and uncertainty associated with scallop growth.
 However, a 95 mm cut off point for recruits has been used for the analysis to indicate the maximum size at which scallops on average caught in spring/summer could grow to 110 mm during the king scallop fishing season.